newrelic/newrelic-infra-checkers/README.md

 ## Support

 New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
-Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorers Hub.
+Like all official New Relic open source projects, there's a related [Community](https://discuss.newrelic.com) topic in the New Relic Explorers Hub.

 ## Contribute

 We encourage your contributions to improve this action!
 Keep in mind that when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
-You only have to sign the CLA one time per project.
+You only have to sign the CLA one time per project. http
 If you have any questions, or to execute our corporate CLA (which is required if your contribution is on behalf of a company), drop us an email at opensource@newrelic.com.

 **A note about vulnerabilities**